What are FODMAPS and what is the low FODMAP diet?

 Choose a restaurant that has a good range of gluten and dairy-free options.
 This will eliminate wheat, barley, and lactose, which are major fodmap sources.
 Here are some ideas for options you could have when eating out:

 - Pizza places that allow you to build your own pizza with gluten-free crust (e.g. PICO in Toronto)

 - Steak or chicken breast without the marinade, steamed carrots or green beans with fries (as long as they are not seasoned with onion and garlic).
 Make sure to pass on the ketchup as it is high fodmap

 - Sushi without soy sauce, avocado, hoisin, or tempura

 - Burger (as long as the patty is without onion and garlic) with lettuce, tomato, mayo, mustard, and cheddar cheese (low lactose cheese), on a gluten-free or lettuce bun

 Having a happy and healthy gut plays such a vital role in our quality of life.
 When our digestive system is not working the way that it is supposed to, it can wreak havoc on our state of mental well-being and quality of life.
 It is possible to get to a place where you can confidently manage your IBS symptoms.

 Download NutriProCan’s IBS Management Program Overview!

-This is a dietitian-led 4-month program that is designed to help reduce or eliminate symptoms, including gas, bloating, diarrhea, constipation, and stomach upset.
-The overview includes pricing.
+NutriProCan’s IBS treatment protocol is designed to help eliminate or decrease GI symptoms, including gas, bloating, pain, diarrhea, constipation and stomach upset.